How to Heal Your Soul From Past Trauma

 Life is like a wild roller coaster ride.
-It is full of ups and downs, as well as unexpected surprises - both good and bad.
+It is full of ups and downs, as well as unexpected surprises, both good and bad.

 The universe strives for an energy balance.
-It’s a constant tug and pull.
-All of sudden, you’re flying back up to the top of that next hill.
+It’s a constant tug and pulls.
+All of a sudden, you’re flying back up to the top of that next hill.
 You’ve forgotten about the last downward spiral.
 The anticipation and excitement for what is to come have taken over.

 Yet sometimes, these positive aspects can be hard to find, especially when your soul has taken a significant hit.
 Maybe you are healing from a divorce (good or bad - it isn’t easy moving on).
 Maybe you have recently been fired or laid off from your job.
-Perhaps you’ve lost someone close to you - by choice or otherwise.
+Perhaps you’ve lost someone close to you, by choice or otherwise.

-It might feel like someone took your soul and trampled all over it.
+It might feel like someone took your soul and trampled over it.
 You feel empty, numb, and lost.
 You’re grasping for direction.
 There are all types of trauma.
 This is where the biggest hurdle comes.
 You can’t seem to move on.

 Processing these painful emotions is a challenge.
 When you are ready, face up to that challenge.
 Proper mental health care and some soul searching can help get you there.